 Of course, people don’t just worry about what Superman could do.
 They worry about what Superman doesn’t do.
 Paul Levinson agonizes over the implications of Superman’s restraint in “Superman, Patriotism and Doing the Ultimate Good: Why the Man of Steel Did So Little to Stop Hitler.”
 And what Superman doesn’t do is stop World War II.
 Levinson’s caught like a coat in a car door on why Superman lets bad things happen to good people.
 In his desire to maintain his suspension of disbelief, he disregards his best answer: Superman couldn’t end World War II because readers in the 1940s would find it unbelievable.
 For Levinson finding an explanation outside the story kills the magic.
 He wants to believe in Superman.
 And so he tugs away, pained by Superman’s refusal to do more about suffering in the real world, pained by Superman’s refusal to take the control people want to give him to end evil.

 Levinson might not be the only one frustrated that Superman doesn’t force the world, even a comic book world, to be a better place, despite the universal experience of fucking things up when we’re trying to make them better.
-Sometimes that frustration leads to dismissive representations of Superman as a boy scout or a government flunky—someone who submits to imperfect authority even though he seems to know innately what is right and good.
+I think Frank Miller is frustrated Superman doesn’t.
+And sometimes that frustration leads to dismissive representations of Superman as a boy scout or a government flunky—someone who submits to imperfect authority even though he seems to know innately what is right and good.
 Superman could be a tyrant for truth, justice and the American way, but he’s just not that Man of Steel.